jsalbert/Music-Genre-Classification-with-Deep-Learning/README.md

 ### Prerequisites

 We have used Keras running over Theano to perform the experiments.
 Was done previous to Keras 2.0, not sure if it will work with the new version.
+It should work on CPU and GPU.
 - Have [pip](https://pip.pypa.io/en/stable/installing/)
 - Suggested install: [virtualenv](https://virtualenv.pypa.io/en/stable/)